mojodojodev/mojodojo.dev/guides/intro-to-mojo/basic-types.md

 [Check this video](https://www.youtube.com/watch?v=RrJXLdv1i74) if you want more information on binary.
 :::

-We're packing the data together with SIMD on the stack so it can be passed into a register like this:
+We're packing the data together with SIMD on the `stack` so it can be passed into a SIMD register like this:

 `00000001` `00000010` `00000011` `00000100`

-The variable stores this data on the `stack`, and when doing mathematical operations it can be passed through the SIMD register.

-The SIMD register in modern CPU's is huge, let's see how big our SIMD register is in the Mojo playground:
+The SIMD register in modern CPU's is huge, let's see how big it is in the Mojo playground:

 ```mojo